 The Problem

 Our country is facing an attendance crisis.
 Prior to the pandemic, eight million students were chronically absent (missing 10% or more of the school year).
-That number has more than doubled.
-The adverse social, emotional and academic impact of missing too much school is highest among students and families most affected by educational inequities.
+That number has nearly doubled.
+Missing too much school affects students' academic progress, social development and future success.
 Left unaddressed, chronic absence will dramatically increase the number of students struggling with reading, writing and math and escalate dropout rates.
-Existing attendance and truancy practices are woefully inadequate given today’s unprecedented levels of chronic absenteeism.
+Existing attendance and truancy practices are woefully inadequate given today’s unprecedented levels of chronic absence.

 Our Approach

-As a non-profit initiative, Attendance Works collaborates with schools, districts, states, communities and organizations to ensure that everyone recognizes that chronic absence is a serious issue that can be addressed using a positive, problem-solving approach grounded in an understanding of educational inequities.
+As a nonprofit initiative, Attendance Works partners with schools, districts, states, communities and organizations to ensure that chronic absence is recognized as a serious issue that can be addressed through proactive, supportive strategies.

-Whether education takes place in a building or through distance learning, we seek to:
+Whether education takes place in a building or through online learning, we seek to:

 • Build public awareness and political will to shift away from punitive action and instead partner with students and families to address the challenges that prevent them from participating in learning.